scottwestover/LiveEngage-Chat-Transcript-Tool/README.md

 5. Click Replace All

 ##Updates
-Master - Updated error handling code.
+Master - Cleaned up the code and added comments.

 * Version 1.0
  * Initial Release